Reviewed By Joana Garrido DVM

 6. Cruciferous Vegetables

-Cruciferous vegetables such as cauliflower, broccoli, and bok choy are great for our canine companions and us.
-Many of them are great sources of antioxidants and anti-inflammatory properties such as quercetin and kaempferol.
+Many of them are excellent sources of antioxidants and anti-inflammatory properties such as kaempferol and quercetin.

 They reduce the dangers of cognitive problems, heart issues, and tumor growth.
 Cruciferous vegetables are an excellent source of fiber too, which is necessary for keeping a well-functioning digestive system.

-Pet owners should be aware that several cruciferous vegetables like spinach and kale contain antinutrients such as glucosinolates and oxalates.
+Dog owners should be aware that several cruciferous vegetables like kale and spinach contain antinutrients such as glucosinolates and oxalates.
 These compounds can cause thyroid and kidney issues when ingested excessively.

 In some cases, cooking can eliminate most of these chemicals.
 However, as there might still be trace amounts left after cooking, it would be best to serve cruciferous vegetables in small amounts.